I used to laugh at men who let their wives control them. In my mind, no woman born of a woman could control me.

 “It’s impossicant!”
 I used to say adamantly.

-But these past few years have thought me that life is not like that.
+But these past few years have taught me that life is not like that.
 You can laugh.
 You can cry.
 Emotions are usually mixed.
 They say it’s a free world.
 So I won’t hold it against you.

 What was my crime?
 Pounded Yam.
 I love pounded yam.
 Let me repeat it again, I love pounded yam.
 You know that freshly boiled and pounded white tuber that is neither soft nor hard and draws peke peke like fresh rubber, generously accompanied by a delicious ofe onugbu and smoothly glides down the gullet to rest and digest lovingly in the stomach.
 Sometimes when I was little, I used to imagine heaven as a place where I can eat pounded yam and ofe onugbu twenty-four hours a day.
 Now as an adult, I know that kind of weakness can put the son of man into all kinds of wahala.